On-Premises Software

 What is On-Premises Software?

-It is typically owned, operated, and maintained by the customer, and they have full control over the hardware and infrastructure that the software runs on.
+On-premises software is also known as "in-house" or "self-hosted" software.
+It is typically owned, operated, and maintained by the customer, who has full control over the hardware and infrastructure it runs on, and is often obtained under a perpetual license.

 On-premises software has several advantages over cloud-based SaaS alternatives: